Daniela Hantuchová: 2002: Breakthrough year, Australian Open doubles final & mixed doubles title

 Hantuchová then reached successive singles quarterfinals in Hamburg and Berlin, losing to Martina Hingis and Anna Smashnova, respectively.
 She and Vicario reached the doubles final of both, losing in Hamburg to Martina Hingis and Barbara Schett and in Berlin to Elena Dementieva and Janette Husárová.
 At the Italian Open, Hantuchová lost in the first round to Anastasia Myskina.
 She then entered the French Open as the 11th seed, losing to former champion Monica Seles in the fourth round.
 In the mixed doubles, she and Kevin Ullyett reached the quarterfinals.
 In June, she played at the Eastbourne International, reaching the semifinals in the singles and the doubles.
 At Wimbledon, she again reached the singles quarterfinals, only to be beaten by the eventual champion, Serena Williams.
 In the doubles, she partnered with former world No. 1, Jennifer Capriati, but they lost in the second round.
 In the mixed doubles, she and Ullyett reached their second Grand Slam final of the year.
 This time, they were unsuccessful, losing to Mahesh Bhupathi and Elena Likhovtseva.

 Her US Open Series was modest, as she lost in the second round of San Diego and Los Angeles, after having first-round byes in both tournaments.
-She reached the semifinals of the Tier-I-event in Montreal, losing to Amélie Mauresmo, and New Haven, losing to world No. 2 Venus Williams.
-At the final Grand Slam of the year, Hantuchová defeated 1997 French Open champion Iva Majoli in round three, and world No. 6 Justine Henin, only to be beaten in her second consecutive Grand Slam quarterfinal by Serena Williams (who again went on to win the title).
+She reached the semifinals of the Tier-I-event in Montreal, losing to Amélie Mauresmo, and New Haven, losing to world No. 2, Venus Williams.
+At the final major of the year, Hantuchová defeated 1997 French Open champion Iva Majoli in round three, and world No. 6, Justine Henin, only to be beaten in her second consecutive Grand Slam quarterfinal by Serena Williams (who again went on to win the title).

 Later that year, Hantuchová also reached the quarterfinals in Leipzig and the final in Filderstadt, losing to Kim Clijsters.
 The second set was the only set Hantuchová had taken from Clijsters in their nine meetings.
-She then went on to reach the quarterfinals of Zurich, losing to eventual champion Patty Schnyder in three tight sets, and the semifinals in Linz, and winning both of her singles rubbers in the Fed Cup final.
+She then went on to reach the quarterfinals of Zurich, losing to eventual champion, Patty Schnyder in three tight sets, and the semifinals in Linz, and winning both of her singles rubbers in the Fed Cup final.
 This impressive season amassed her enough points to compete at the annual Tour Championships, losing in the first round to 17th ranked Magdalena Maleeva.
 Hantuchová's record for the year was 56–25 and 6–10 against top-10 players; 6–2 in singles Fed Cup play; 10–6 on indoor carpet, 6–2 on grass, 11–7 on clay, and 29–10 on hardcourts.